 “Yeah 3x” and “Look at Me Now,” singles from his 2011 album “F.A.M.E,” were commercial success and Brown continued to find work performing at award shows and touring.
 Abusive behavior, it seemed, did not detract from Brown’s skills as a performer.
 There are multiple other cases like these in the entertainment industry, like Casey Affleck’s 2017 Oscar award, despite the resurgence of two sexual harassment allegations, or Kesha’s ongoing struggle with reportedly abusive former producer Dr. Luke.

 Talent appears to quash any concerns about the abusive behavior of a performer, which is especially concerning in the upbringing of the cohort of new hip-hop artists.
-One of them, Kodak Black, has spent time in jail for possession of marijuana and sexual battery.
+One of them, Kodak Black, has spent time in jail for possession of drugs and sexual battery.
 The most disturbing thing he has done, however, was broadcast a sexual encounter with an unnamed woman over Instagram Live—while he was pending a rape charge.

 With increased awareness of social media, young artists like Kodak are able to disseminate their lifestyle, ideas and practices easier than ever before.
 Messages that espouse the objectification of women and show no remorse of prior actions are dangerous to listeners, particularly to impressionable young ones.
 Currently, Kodak is carrying out a sentence of one year of house arrest, with five years of probation, after being released from jail on June 5.

 One of Kodak’s contemporaries, XXXTentacion, has been charged with similar counts of domestic abuse.
 However, XXXTentacion’s actions reflect a deeper, sinister pattern of abuse.
 Prosecutors have charged the young artist with battery of a pregnant woman, domestic battery, false imprisonment and witness tampering.
 The victim of XXXTentacion’s abuse states that she moved in with him at his place in North Miami.
 What follows the cohabitation is a gruesome string of sexual harassment, death threats and physical abuse.
-Over the course of six months, XXXTentacion threatened to insert a barbecue pitchfork in the victim’s vagina, kicked, punched and stomped on her, strangled her on more than one occasion and threatened to kill her and their unborn child.
+Over the course of six months, XXXTentacion threatened to insert a barbecue pitchfork in the victim’s vaginal area, kicked, punched and stomped on her, strangled her on more than one occasion and threatened to kill her and their unborn child.
 The sadism and manipulation of the rapper’s treatment is incredibly upsetting and warped.

 The torture for the victim doesn’t end there, though.
 After a brutal attack left her with a hemorrhaging eye, she asked to go to a hospital, but instead was taken to a different apartment and left with no phone.
 The victim was trapped with no exit for two days before finding a way to escape.
 The pathology of XXXTentacion’s abuse—a false sense of security, control over the body, physical harm and social isolation—are indicators of severe emotional instability.
 The motivator behind the abuse was primarily jealousy: When the victim gave attention to another man, sexually or otherwise, the young artist would snap.

 XXXTentacion’s trial begins on October 5.
-Over Instagram, XXXTentacion aired his thoughts on the allegations brought against him, leading to a spew of threats of rape and sexual violence: “I’m gonna fuck y’all little sisters down their throats, I swear to god.
+Over Instagram, XXXTentacion aired his thoughts on the allegations brought against him, leading to a spew of threats of rape and sexual violence: “I’m gonna f— y’all little sisters down their throats, I swear to god.
 Everyone who called me a domestic abuser, I’m gonna domestically abuse your little sister’s pussy…I think I’m gonna start supporting feminism.”